What Makes a Quality Backlink?

 Keep in mind what we said before – if a backlink is low on relevance, you’ll want it to have more authority or power.
 If it’s high on relevance, you might not care how much authority or power it has.

-The second part of the Holy Trinity is the authority of a backlink.
-Authority is a little more convoluted than relevance, but it’s generally determined by the overall strength of a domain’s backlink profile along with more obscure factors like trust.
+The second link attribute of the Holy Trinity that makes a high quality backlink is its authority.
+A bit more convoluted than relevance, authority is generally determined by the overall strength of a domain’s backlink profile (i.e. its composition of referring domains) and other obscure factors like Trust.

-With Ahrefs, the authority of a site is noted by its DR (Domain Rating).
-You can see that CNN has a very high DR (and also an insane amount of backlinks).
+You can use an SEO tool for backlinks analysis, such as Ahrefs, to apply a relevant metric in your assessment of a domain’s authority.
+Specifically, an Ahrefs metric called Domain Rating (DR).
+In the picture above, you can see that CNN has a very high DR (and also an insane amount of backlinks).
 You can check authority with other services like Moz’s DA, Majestic’s CF/TF, and so on.

-Although none of these provide a perfect picture of websites’ authority, we generally stick with Ahrefs’ DR to make judgements as it seems more accurate and more difficult for SEOs to manipulate.
+Although none of these provide a perfect picture of websites’ authority, we generally stick with Ahrefs’ DR to make judgments as it seems more accurate and more difficult for SEOs to manipulate.

 Just like the previous section, a high authority link that’s low on power and relevance can be great for you just as a backlink that’s low on authority but higher on relevance and power can be.
 Remember to think about the Holy Trinity on a sliding scale.

-Power is the most straightforward of the three metrics that comprise the Holy Trinity.
-A link’s power is determined by the amount of backlinks and the quality of the backlinks that are pointing page that the link is on.
+Power is the most straightforward of the three backlink quality factors that comprise the Holy Trinity.
+Simply put, a backlink’s power is determined by the amount and quality of the incoming links its hosting page is receiving.
+In other words, the power of individual backlinks on individual web pages is related to the strength of each page’s backlink profile.

-Power is noted by UR (URL Rating) on Ahrefs and by PA on Moz.
+Power is noted by URL Rating (UR) on Ahrefs and by PA (Page Authority) on Moz.

-A backlink that’s low on power but high on authority/relevance can still be a quality backlink.
+Moreover, a backlink that’s low on power, but high on authority/relevance, can still be a quality backlink.
 Just make sure you’re not getting only low power links, low authority links, or low relevance links.
+Remember, link diversity is a primary factor affecting the strength/quality of a site’s backlink profile.

-Natural sites get a healthy mix of low/high for all three of these metrics – and so should you.
+This is why natural sites should aim to get a healthy mix of low/high for all three Holy Trinity metrics – and so should you.

 Traffic and Rankings

-Two metrics that are worth mentioning are traffic and rankings.
+Two related link building metrics we need to address are traffic and rankings.

-If a linking page has either of these, it can be very beneficial to the link.
-That being said, they don’t seem to be quite as important as power, relevance, and authority.
+So, if a linking page has a good amount of Traffic or it ranks well for a lot of keywords, then you can safely assume that the linking page may be quite beneficial to the backlink in question.
+That being said, these two metrics don’t seem to be quite as important as power, relevance, and authority.

-A good example of a backlink that usually doesn’t have any traffic or rankings would be a PBN link… and we all know how much work PBN links can do for a site when used intelligently.
+A good example of a backlink that usually doesn’t have any traffic or search results rankings would be a PBN link.
+And we all know how much work PBN links can do for a site’s ranking potential when used intelligently.

-If you have the choice between two links with equal metrics, and one of them has traffic/rankings while the other doesn’t – take that one!
-But don’t write-off a backlink just because it’s low on these metrics.
+If you have the choice between two links with equal metrics, and one of them has a decent amount of traffic/rankings while the other doesn’t – the one with decent metrics is probably more suitable for your SEO strategy!
+But don’t write off a backlink just because it’s low on these metrics.
+Competition is changing in the SERPs all the time.
+The website might take off one day and become quite popular.

 Different Links for Different Jobs

-Besides the idea of different types of links being useful due to the concept of link diversity, most also have unique purposes in the hands of a skilled SEO.
+Besides the idea of different types of links being useful due to the concept of link diversity, most outgoing links also have unique purposes in the hands of a skilled SEO with a sound SEO strategy.

-Pillow links include links such as web 2.0s, citations, blog comments, social profiles, press releases, and so on.
-These links don’t usually provide the raw pushing power of other link types, but they are great for diversification and their own specific uses.
+Pillow links include links such as web 2.0s (user-generated content), citations, blog post comments, social profiles, press releases, and so on.
+These links don’t usually provide the raw pushing power of other link types, but they are great for diversifying your link profile.
+They are also useful for establishing the presence of your website with search engines, adding relevance, and creating buzz/brand awareness.

-For example, citations are a very natural type of pillow link that builds trust as well as adding location relevance.
+For example, citations are a very natural type of pillow link that builds trust and adds location relevance.
 These links won’t push you to the top positions, but they are still very important.

 Pushing links are links such as niche edits, guest posts, authority links, and PBN links.
-These are the tools that do most of the pushing to the top of the Google SERPs.
-Each are slightly different and extremely useful.
+These are the powerful ranking tools that do most of the pushing for other websites trying to improve their SERP positions.
+Each type of high quality backlink is slightly different and extremely useful.

 Anchor text, or the clickable text of the link itself, is another important component of backlinks which we’ve already discussed briefly in the relevance section.

-In the past, SEOs overused keywords in their anchor text to jump straight to the top positions.
-Now, that will land you in some serious trouble.
+In the past, search engine optimization tactics tended to overuse keywords within anchor text to jump straight to the top positions.
+Now, this type of manipulative keyword stuffing will land your website in some serious trouble.

-You still want exact match anchors, but a link can still be a high-quality backlink if it has non-keyword anchors such as URL, branded, or generic variations.
+Having said that, you still want to deploy exact match anchors, but a link can still be a high-quality backlink if it has non-keyword anchors such as URL, branded, or generic variations.

-Just like you need to diversify your backlink profile, you also need to diversify your anchor profile.
-A link with keyword anchors might do more pushing, but you can’t use only keyword anchors and expect to succeed in the modern era of SEO.
+Just like you need to diversify your backlink profile, you also need to diversify your anchor text profile.
+A link with keyword-rich anchor text might do more pushing, but you can’t solely use keyword anchors and expect to succeed in the modern era of search engine optimization.

-A contextual link is a link that exists within a paragraph of information.
+A contextual link is a backlink that exists within a paragraph of information.
+In other words, it’s surrounded by contextual content (which attributes topical relevance to the link).
 All of the links you see in this article with the orange text are contextual.

 Contextual links are more sought after than non-contextual links because they help to build relevance.
-But like we discussed before, every link doesn’t need to be the most relevant link that’s ever existed.
+But like we discussed before, high quality links don’t necessarily have to be highly relevant to be useful/valuable.

 Links such as sidebar links and footer links can still pass tons of juice if they are on authoritative, powerful pages.